 Presentation at the Vörösmarty Theater – Sons of a Stone-Hearted Man

-Director János Szikora said about the performance that the story is about the social division of Hungary in the 19th century. century.
+Director János Szikora said regarding the performance that the story is regarding the social division of Hungary in the 19th century. century.
 The show presents the torn state of the country through the story of the Baradlay family and the characters surrounding them.
 All this in the storms of the People’s Spring, showing the outbreak of the revolution in Vienna and then in Pest and the conflicts of the freedom struggle.

 According to the director of the theater, in the difficult times following these events, the hope for the future is those young men who, despite the difficult circumstances, hold hands and look ahead and can reunite this country.